 Visit the Pastoral Ministry Network page

 Our community strives to effect systemic social change, working on behalf of those marginalized by society.
-We serve in communities and through social service agencies of all types.
-We help people access the resources needed to improve their lives, and advocate to improve public policy for the benefit of women, children, immigrants and the environment.
+We serve in communities to help people access the resources needed to improve their lives, and advocate to improve public policy for the benefit of women, children, immigrants, persons of color, and the environment.

 Visit the Justice and Peace page